benhoyt/benhoyt.github.com/writings/2020-05-18-the-state-of-the-awk.md

 Michael Brennan.
 It is the default <tt>awk</tt> on Ubuntu and Debian Linux, and is still the fastest version of AWK, with a bytecode compiler and a more memory-efficient value representation.
-(Gawk has also had a bytecode compiler since 4.0, so it's now much closer to mawk's speed.)</p>
+(Gawk has also had a bytecode compiler since&nbsp;4.0, so it's now much closer to mawk's speed.)</p>

 <p>If you want to use AWK for one-liners and basic text processing, any of
 the above are fine variants.
 If you're thinking of using it for a larger